Acromioclavicular joint injuries ("separated" shoulder)

 The acromioclavicular (AC) joint is situated at the distal end of the clavicle forming an articulation with the acromion of the scapula (picture 1).
 The AC joint complex is strong, but its location makes it vulnerable to injury from direct trauma.
 Injuries to the AC joint are classified according to the position of the clavicle with respect to the acromion and coracoid.
 Treatment is based upon the extent of injury.
 AC joint injuries are sometimes referred to as sprains or a "separated" shoulder.

 The evaluation and management of AC injuries will be reviewed here.
-A general approach to the patient with shoulder pain and discussions of other specific shoulder injuries are found elsewhere.
-(See "Evaluation of the patient with shoulder complaints" and "Glenohumeral osteoarthritis" and "Multidirectional instability of the shoulder" and "Rotator cuff tendinopathy".)
+Chronic and atraumatic conditions of the acromioclavicular joint, as well as a general approach to the patient with shoulder pain and discussions of other specific shoulder injuries are found separately.
+(See "Acromioclavicular joint disorders" and "Evaluation of the patient with shoulder complaints" and "Glenohumeral osteoarthritis" and "Multidirectional instability of the shoulder" and "Rotator cuff tendinopathy".)

 ANATOMY AND BIOMECHANICS